-★ TIP: Fastly offers a Cloud Accelerator (/guides/about-fastly-services/about-fastlys-cloud-accelerator) integration discount to any customer who uses GCS.
+★ TIP: Google offers a Cloud Accelerator (/guides/about-fastly-services/about-fastlys-cloud-accelerator) integration discount to any customer who uses GCS.
 Take advantage of this discount by emailing salesgcp@fastly.com (mailto:salesgcp@fastly.com) once you've completed the steps below.
-If you already have GCS configured as your origin and would like to take advantage of this discount, contact support (mailto:support@fastly.com).
+If you already have GCS configured as your origin and would like to request this discount, contact sales@fastly.com (mailto:sales@fastly.com).